 See 'Who is this course for' for the full list of entry requirements.

 Level 3 Rolfing® leads to a professional qualification as a Certified Rolfer® and membership of the ERA.

 This classroom-based course lets you develop and deepen your Rolfing Structural Integration skills.
 Working with your own client, you’ll learn step-by-step how to put your skills into practice.

 Level 3 Rolfing is taught over 10 to 12 months, in 7 modules of 4 to 7 days every 4 to 5 weeks.

-There’s a personalised progress review at the end of module 4, where your teachers will discuss your development with you to highlight areas where you might want to do extra work.
+There’s a personalised progress review and an exam in module 5, where your teachers will discuss your development with you to highlight areas where you might want to do extra work.
 For example, take an additional mentoring session or work through a personalised reading list.

 The final interview at the end of module 7 will lead to the certification.